chnm/thatcamp-org/wp-content/plugins/broken-link-checker/readme.txt

 1. Reactivate the plugin.
 Your settings will be retained from the previous version.

 == Changelog ==

+= 1.10.4 =
+* Tested on WordPress 4.1.
+* Fixed a "Use of undefined constant ENT_HTML401" notice showing up on sites running PHP 5.3 or older.
+* Fixed a double-escaping bug that could cause some link URLs to be displayed incorrectly.
+* Updated French translation.
+* Updated Dutch translation.

+= 1.10.3 =
+ * Security: Filter link URLs before displaying them on the "Broken Links" page.
+ * Security: Prevent Editors and Administrators who don't have the "unfiltered_html" capability from creating "javascript:" URLs by editing existing links.

+= 1.10.2 =
+* Fixed an XSS vulnerability on the link checker settings page.
+* Fixed old YouTube embed code parsing - now it should pick up self-closing embed tags without an `<object>` wrapper.
+* Updated German translation.
+* Updated Simplified Chinese translation.
+* Link actions will now wrap properly on small screens.

+= 1.10.1 =
+* Fixed a database versioning issue that would cause multiple errors when upgrading from 1.9.5 to 1.10.

+= 1.10 =
+* Added a way to hide individual link actions like "Dismiss" and "Unlink".
+* Added a "Fix redirect" link action.
+It replaces a redirect with a direct link.
+It is hidden by default and can be enabled through the settings page.
+* Added a "Recheck" link action.
+Unlike the bulk action by the same name, it checks a link immediately and displays the results without having to refresh the page.
+* Added a "Dismiss" bulk action.
+* Added a note below the "link tweaks" settings explaining that they only apply to the contents of posts (and pages, and CPTs), not comments or custom fields.
+* Made the "Redirect URL" column sortable.
+* Added a "Details" link to the "Status" column.
+* Added a "Warnings" section to Tools -> Broken Links.
+It shows problems that might be temporary or false positives.
+Warnings can be disabled through the settings page.
+* Fixed a conflict with plugins that use PHP sessions.
+* Fixed the "post statuses" option.
+Now disabling a post status (e.g. "Draft") should take effect immediately.
+* Fixed the Mediafire link checker.
+* Fixed the text in the "Status" column being slightly offset vertically when compared to other columns.
+* Fixed search box position in WP 4.1-alpha.
+* Added a few workarounds for situations where a custom post type is removed without first removing the posts.
+* Removed the screen icon.
+WordPress has deprecated it.
+* Other minor fixes.

 = 1.9.5 =
 * Fixed missing YouTube videos not being detected when the video URL starts with https instead of http.